glennmca-dev/glennmca-dev/README.md

 - 👋 Hi, I’m @glennmca-dev or Glenn.
 - 👀 I’m interested in programming, technology, gaming and cool cars. :car:
 - 🌱 I’m currently learning QA engineering through my internship.
 I am also undertaking a few personal projects to boost my progress.
-- 💞️ I’m looking to collaborate on anything cool whem i have time!
+- 💞️ I’m looking to collaborate on anything cool when i have time!
 - 📫 How to reach me:
   - E-Mail: glennmca.dev@gmail.com